jeetsukumaran/DendroPy/doc/source/primer/chars.rst

     print(s)

-In addition, fine-grained control over the reading and writing of data is available through various :ref:`keyword arguments <Customizing_Data_Creation_and_Reading>`.

-More information on reading operations is available in the :doc:`/primer/reading_and_writing` section.
+In addition, fine-grained control over the reading and writing of data is available through various keyword arguments as described in the :doc:`/primer/reading_and_writing` section.

 Creating a Character Data Matrix from a Dictionary of Strings
 =============================================================